.png)

 Real-world workflows aren’t clean.
 Prompts break, portals timeout, users go off-script, and every system has its own quirks.
 You only catch this stuff when you're close to the ground.
 FDEs see what fails and immediately iterate, redesign, or patch it in real time.

 Data integration is critical.
-Most of the value from AI agents comes from their ability to act on high-quality, real-time data—but in most orgs, that data is trapped in PDFs, browser portals, faxes, emails, or spreadsheets.
-Forward deployed teams build the adapters, scrapers, and pipelines to pull that data in, clean it up, and make it usable for the agent.
-Without this, the agent can’t reason properly and ends up hallucinating or stalling.
+Most of the value from AI agents comes from their ability to act on high-quality, real-time data.
+In many organizations, however, that data is trapped in PDFs, browser portals, faxes, emails, or spreadsheets.
+Forward deployed teams build the adapters, scrapers, and pipelines needed to extract, clean, and structure this data so it can be used effectively by the agent.
+Without this foundation, the agent cannot reason properly and may hallucinate or stall.

 Tailoring is what makes the agent actually useful.
 A good AI agent is designed to match your org’s workflows, language, systems, and expectations.

-Deploying multiple agents in this way unlocks insights that static point solutions can’t.
-When agents are embedded in key workflows: calls, messages, scheduling, billing—they generate rich data that didn’t exist before.
-For a lot of organizations, it means that there is a new data keystone that is home to some of the most valuable information for an organization.
-That data doesn’t just improve the agents themselves; it gives leadership visibility into process bottlenecks, common pain points, and opportunities for automation that would’ve stayed hidden.
+Deploying multiple agents in this way unlocks insights that static point solutions cannot.
+When agents are embedded in key workflows such as calls, messages, scheduling, and billing, they generate rich data that did not previously exist.
+For many organizations, this creates a new data keystone that becomes home to some of their most valuable information.
+This data not only improves the agents themselves but also gives leadership visibility into process bottlenecks, common pain points, and automation opportunities that would otherwise remain hidden.